 The Directions

-- Cut the pork into a few large pieces, removing any large pieces of fat.
+- Prep.
+Cut the pork into a few large pieces, removing any large pieces of fat.
 Stir the pork rub together, then rub the the spice mixture all over on the chunked pork.

-- Return the pork to the pot.
-Using a HIGH setting, 40 minutes is how long you cook pork in the Instant Pot (using pork loin).
+- Cook.
+Return the pork to the pot.
+Cook on the HIGH setting for 40 minutes (using pork loin).
 If you’re using pork shoulder/butt, you’ll cook on HIGH for 1 hour.
 Let the pressure release naturally for 15 minutes.

-- Transfer the pork and onions to a bowl.
+- Reduce.
+Transfer the pork and onions to a bowl.
 Turn the Instant Pot to saute and reduce the cooking juices.

-- Shred the pork, then stir it and the onions into the Instant Pot.
+- Finish.
+Shred the pork, then stir it and the onions into the Instant Pot.
 Serve as desired and ENJOY!

 How to Serve Instant Pot Pulled Pork